25prabhu10/notes/docs/Languages/JavaScript/JavaScript_Functional_Programming.md

 ### Pure Function

-A pure function is a function that returns a value that's computed based on its arguments.
+A pure function is a function that returns a value that's computed based on its arguments

 - Pure functions take at least one argument and **always return a value or another function**